-There is absolutely no need to refrigerate them.
+Also, there is absolutely no need to refrigerate dried fruits.

 Your morning cereals will be fine and happy outside the fridge.
 So don’t upset them.

-Refrigeration adversely affects the flavour of potatoes, therefore it is best to store them in paper bags.
+Refrigeration adversely affects the flavor of potatoes, therefore it is best to store them in paper bags.
 Remember, plastic bags promote moisture and speed decay process.